 Our results show that depuration is slower in the field than in the lab, which has important implications for the application of lab-based depuration rates in natural settings.
-While lab studies quantify depuration rates while organisms are either staved or fed a non-toxic diet, field studies quantify depuration while organisms continue uptake of biotoxin from dwindling blooms (Rourke et al., 2021), residual biotoxins in the food web (Yang et al., 2016), or dormant benthic cysts, which can be directly consumed by detritivores or planktivores if resuspended (Persson et al., 2006).
-This means that depuration timelines projected using lab-generated depuration rates are likely to be overly optimistic (i.e., forecast faster declines in toxicity than reality).
+While lab studies quantify depuration rates while organisms are either staved or fed a non-toxic diet, field studies quantify depuration while organisms continue the uptake of biotoxins from dwindling blooms (Rourke et al., 2021), residual biotoxins in the food web (Yang et al., 2016), or dormant benthic cysts, which can be directly consumed by detritivores or planktivores if resuspended (Persson et al., 2006).
+This means that depuration timelines projected using lab-based depuration rates are likely to be optimistic (i.e., forecast faster declines in toxicity than reality).
 Fortunately, this is a favorable bias as testing sooner than necessary protects public health without unnecessarily delaying openings to fisheries or aquaculture operations (Free et al., 2022).
 The opposite bias (slower declines than reality) would be less favorable as it could delay testing until after toxicity has fallen below the action threshold, resulting in unnecessarily long closures to fisheries and aquaculture operations.
 However, managers may want to assume slower depuration rates than predicted by lab studies as more accurate forecasts will result in higher cost savings while still protecting public health and avoiding unnecessary closures.
 For example, managers could assume that depuration occurs 3 times more slowly in the field, the average estimated by our best performing Bayesian regression model.

 Managers may also adjust the expected depuration rate and associated cadence of monitoring based on observations of temperature, food availability, body condition, or other factors that impact depuration rates.
 For example, managers may expect faster than average depuration rates if temperatures are warm (Bricelj et al., 2014), food availability and consumption is high (Bricelj and Shumway, 1998), or body condition is poor (Castberg et al., 2004).
-However, caution is necessary as these factors can have confounding impacts on bloom toxicity and biotoxin update.
+However, caution is necessary as these factors can have confounding impacts on bloom toxicity and biotoxin uptake.
 If warm water stimulates HAB productivity and toxicity (McKibben et al., 2017), elevated uptake may offset accelerated depuration.
 Similarly, if consumption is high due to either high food availability or low body condition, then rapid toxin uptake may offset accelerated depuration.
 Adjusting depuration rates based on these considerations may therefore be most useful once there is evidence that the bloom has abated and there is significantly less biotoxin available for uptake.
 Then, managers can use knowledge of recent temperature, food availability, or body condition to adjust the expected depuration rate and recalculate the optimized cadence of biotoxin monitoring.